 A Strategic Partnership may be dissolved by the ASUW Student Government or a Strategic Partner through the following steps:

-If the ASUW Student Government wishes to dissolve the partnership: The dissolution of a partnership requires amendment to the list of Strategic Partners in these By-Laws, and the legislation for the dissolution must show proof of a meeting where a concern recognized by a memo was discussed and a strategy was developed to remedy further concern.
+If the ASUW Student Government wishes to dissolve the partnership: A letter requesting the dissolution of the partnership must be submitted to the relevant student leaders and advisor.
+A meeting between the ASUW President, relevant ASUW Executives, the ASUW Advisor, the Strategic Partner’s Student Leaders, and Advisor must be scheduled within 10 business days.
+At this meeting, the ASUW must show proof of a meeting where a concern recognized by a memo was discussed and a strategy was developed to remedy further concern.
+In addition, there must be proof the strategy was not followed, and the concern was not remedied by the ASUW Student Government.
+The dissolution of a partnership requires amendment to the list of Strategic Partners in these By-Laws, and the legislation for the dissolution must show proof of a meeting where a concern recognized by a memo was discussed and a strategy was developed to remedy further concern.
 In addition, there must be proof the strategy was not followed, and the concern was not remedied by the Strategic Partner.
-If a meeting was requested and no response was given within 10 business days, or if the meeting could not be scheduled within 25 business days, or if a meeting was scheduled and the Strategic Partner did not attend then the legislation for the dissolution only needs proof of the concern recognized by a memo.
+If a meeting was requested and no response was given within 5 business days, or if the meeting could not be scheduled within 15 business days, or if a meeting was scheduled and the Strategic Partner did not attend then the legislation for the dissolution only needs proof of the concern recognized by a memo.
+Dissolution of the partnership will require two-thirds vote of the current ASUW Senate membership.

 If the Strategic Partner wishes to dissolve the partnership: A letter requesting the dissolution of the partnership must be submitted to the ASUW President.
-A meeting between the ASUW President, ASUW Vice President, and/or the ASUW Director of Programs and Events or other relevant Executive, and the ASUW Advisor and the Strategic Partner’s President or Student Leader and Advisor must be scheduled within 25 business days.
+A meeting between the ASUW President, relevant ASUW Executives and the ASUW Advisor and the Strategic Partner’s President or Student Leader and Advisor must be scheduled within10 business days.
 At this meeting, the Strategic Partner must show proof of a meeting where a concern recognized by a memo was discussed and a strategy was developed to remedy further concern.
 In addition, there must be proof the strategy was not followed, and the concern was not remedied by the ASUW Student Government.
-If a meeting was scheduled or requested of the ASUW by the Strategic Partner, and was not attended or no response to the meeting was answered within 10 business days, then the meeting to request the dissolution only needs proof of the concern recognized by a memo.
-If after the end of the meeting about the dissolution of the partnership the Strategic Partner would still like to dissolve the partnership, legislation with an amendment to the list of Strategic Partners in these By-Laws will be drafted by the ASUW Executive Branch, student leaders of the Strategic Partner, ASUW Senator(s), or other fee-paying student(s).
-If no meeting about dissolution of the partnership is accepted and scheduled by the ASUW Student Government within 25 business days, legislation amending the list of Strategic Partners in these By-Laws will be drafted by the ASUW Executive Branch, student leaders of the Strategic Partner, ASUW Senator(s), or other fee-paying student(s).
+If a meeting was requested and no response was given with in 5 business days, or if the meeting could not be scheduled within 15 business days, or if a meeting was scheduled and the ASUW did not attend then the legislation for the dissolution only needs proof of the concern recognized by a memo.
+If after the end of the meeting about the dissolution of the partnership the Strategic Partner would still like to dissolve the partnership, legislation with an amendment to the list of Strategic Partners in these By-Laws will be drafted with the ASUW Executive Branch, student leaders of the Strategic Partner, and/or, ASUW Senator(s) Dissolution of the partnership will require two-thirds vote of the current ASUW Senate.